astridx/meinblog/content/posts/joomla/0vorwort.en.md

 - com_tags oder
 - com_contact

-In each component you see certain implementations.
-Each component is complex and finding and separating certain elements of the implementation, such as frontenditing, validation, custom fields.... is tedious and cumbersome.
+In each component you see implementation details in context.
+Each is complex and finding and separating certain elements, such as page numbering or custom fields, is a hassle.
+This tutorial focuses on one detail in one chapter.

-> With this tutorial you will create a component for Joomla 4, using the many built-in Joomla implementations.
+> You create a component for Joomla 4, using the many built-in Joomla implementations.
 You are not reinventing the wheel.
 Joomla offers a whole range of standard functions.

 If you want to get started immediately, scroll to [The first view in the backend](/the-first-view-in-the-backend).
 Below you will find some things about Joomla 4 that you do not necessarily need for editing.
 However, some of them are _good to know_.